V. Vaidyanathan

 V. Vaidyanathan (born 2 January 1968) is an Indian banker and entrepreneur, currently serving as the Managing Director and Chief Executive Officer (CEO) of IDFC First Bank, formed after the merger of IDFC Bank and Capital First.
 Prior to assuming this role, he held the position of Chief Executive Officer at ICICI Prudential Life Insurance and was a member of the Board of Governors at ICICI Bank since 2006.

-After a decade-long stint at ICICI, Vaidyanathan acquired a stake in an existing listed non-bank financial institution and guided it through a transformation into Capital First, ultimately merging it with IDFC Bank to form IDFC First Bank in 2018.
+After a decade-long stint at ICICI, Vaidyanathan acquired a stake in Future Capital Holdings (later known as Capital First), a listed non-bank financial institution which ultimately merged with IDFC Bank to form IDFC First Bank in 2018.

-In 2022, he was awarded the Ernst & Young Entrepreneur of the Year Award.

 Early life and education

 Vaidyanathan was born in Chennai.
 As a child, he studied at Kendriya Vidyalaya Sangathan's Pathankot school.
 Subsequently, he chose to enroll in the National Defence Academy and took the Pilot Aptitude Test.
 As a result, he participated in the Services Selection Board interview, but his medical examination revealed his disqualification due to an eye-related problem.

 Vaidyanathan enrolled in the Birla Institute of Technology, Mesra, but ran out of money to buy train tickets.
 His mathematics teacher then lent him 500 rupees to take a train to help him appear for an interview at Birla Institute of Technology, Mesra.
 Vaidyanathan searched for him for over 30 years but could not find him.
 Later, ICICI staff skip-traced his teacher in Agra and Vaidyanathan gifted him one lakh equity shares, amounting to ₹30 lakh at the time of transfer.

 Later, he attended the Advanced Management Program at Harvard Business School.